Common Client Concerns When Retaining An Attorney For An Auto-Accident Claim

 Interviewer: What kind of expectations do people have when they come to see you?
 Do they think that they’re going to get all of this money for their accident or do they just want to pay their medical bills?

-Ira Perlman: People have many different expectations because people receive advice from other people, people have heard stories.
+Ira Perlman: People have many different expectations because people receive advice from other people and people have heard stories involving others.
 Most people are under a misconception of what they’re entitled to following an accident.
-There are some people that just simply want to have their medical bills covered.
-The good thing about the law in New York is that irrespective of whether you decide to sue for pain and suffering money in court or you don’t sue, once there is a motor vehicle accident and there has been medical care and treatment or there is going to be necessary medical care and treatment and doctors are going to be involved or hospitals are going to be involved it is mandatory that the insurance carrier for the vehicle that you were in, driving or struck by, has to step in and pay these necessary expenses.
+There are some people that just simply want to have their medical bills covered because they are simply unaware of all their rights.
+Other people are under the misconception that they are automatically entitled to lots of money solely on the basis that they were involved in an accident.
+The good thing about the law in New York is that irrespective of whether you bring a lawsuit or not, once there is a motor vehicle accident and there has been medical care and treatment or there is going to be necessary medical care and treatment and doctors are going to be involved or hospitals are going to be involved it is mandatory that the insurance carrier for the vehicle that you were a passenger in, driving or struck by, has to step in and pay for these inevitable expenses.
 I’m talking about bills for medical care and treatment and any other reasonable expenses that flow from the accident, and that is called No- Fault.
 Additionally, No-Fault will cover lost wages to a degree.
-If there are serious injuries then the damages resulting from these injuries such as pain, suffering and the resulting loss of enjoyment in one’s life can only be recovered through a lawsuit in court because they have nothing to do with No-Fault benefits which are always recoverable regardless of whether somebody sues or not.
+This has nothing to do with suing.
+If there are serious injuries resulting in permanent loss then the damages resulting from these injuries such as pain, suffering, permanent injury and the resulting loss of enjoyment in one’s life, can be recovered through a separate lawsuit in court because those harms and losses have nothing to do with No-Fault benefits which are always recoverable immediately after an accident regardless of whether somebody sues or not.

 People Are Now Trying to Abuse the Privilege of Being Able to Sue for Pain and Suffering